jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/Best-Practices/Manage-OSS-With-s3browser.md

 Click **Upload** option in the above figure to support file and folder upload.
 The file list will be automatically refreshed after the upload is completed.

+**The free version of s3browser** supports multipart upload.
+It is suggested to upload the file greater than 1GB to OSS.

 <div id="user-content-10"></div>

 #### Download Objects